carolvmoran/carolvmoran/README.md

 ### Hi there 👋
-Meu nome é Carol,
+Meu nome é Carol.
-Sou Desenvolvedora Front-End,
+Sou Desenvolvedora Front-End.
-Atualmente trabalho com Ecommerce com tecnologias VTEX CMS e VTEX IO.
+Atualmente trabalho com Ecommerces usando as tecnologias da VTEX - CMS e VTEX IO.
 <!--
 **carolvmoran/carolvmoran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.